gomtuu/SAVIOR.EXE/README.md

 VHD authors *may* include a manifest in their VHD images.
 You can force `SAVIOR.EXE` to generate a manifest (and do nothing else) by running it without a destination path.

 Manifests can contain extra information about each file, such as a flag that means "this is known to be a static file, not a save or config file that we might want to back up, so don't bother computing its hash."
 Using this flag will make `SAVIOR.EXE` run more quickly.
 But this is just an optimization step and isn't mandatory.
+To use this flag, replace a file's CRC-32 hash with `____SKIP` in the manifest.

 Comments are also allowed in the manifest file.
 VHD authors can use comments to explain what various files are for.
 (Example: if the VHD contains a trainer, that file can be labeled as a custom addition to the VHD.)
-Any part of a line that follows a semicolon is considered a comment.
+Any part of a line that follows a semicolon (`;`) is considered a comment.

 ### Shared Directory Layout

-The MiSTerFS shared directory for a particular game is specified as the second path passed to `SAVIOR.EXE` (e.g. `S:\SAVIOR\KEEN1`).
+The MiSTerFS shared directory for a particular game is specified as the second path passed to `SAVIOR.EXE` (e.g. `S:\SAVIOR\MYGAME`).
 Within that directory, you'll find these subdirectories:

 - `BACKUP` (used for storing the config and save files themselves)
 - `CRC` (used for storing the CRC-32 hashes copied from the manifest)